AlibabaCloudDocs/alikafka/intl.en-US/API reference/Instances/StartInstance.md

 # StartInstance

-You can call this operation to deploy a Message Queue for Apache Kafka instance.
+Deploys a Message Queue for Apache Kafka instance.

 ## Debugging